ffinetwork/FFI_Annual_Report/README.md

     report) so file names can be customized to the current annual report's year

+- The renv.lock, .Rprofile, and renv folder contain information about the R packages and dependencies used in this project.
+  They can help you sync your project's R packages on your local computer.

 # Code Description

 -   `Code/clean_fao_data.R`:
     -   clean FAO SUA and Food Balances data from `Raw_Data/` folder
+    -   save cleaned data files in `Cleaned_Data/` folder
 -   `Code/clean_nonfao_data.R`:
     -   clean non-FAO data from `Raw_Data/` folder
+    -   save cleaned data files in `Cleaned_Data/` folder
 -   `Code/wheat.R`:
     -   read in and compile FAO and non-FAO data for wheat
-    -   save wheat trade sheet in `Final_Output/` folder
+    -   save wheat sheet in `Final_Output/` folder
 -   `Code/maize.R`:
-    -   read in and compile FAO and non-FAO data for wheat
+    -   read in and compile FAO and non-FAO data for maize
-    -   save maize trade sheet in `Final_Output/` folder
+    -   save maize sheet in `Final_Output/` folder
 -   `Code/rice.R`:
     -   read in and compile FAO and non-FAO data for rice
-    -   save rice trade sheet in `Final_Output/` folder
+    -   save rice sheet in `Final_Output/` folder
+-   `Code/opportunity_exclusion.R`:
+    -   read in and compile wheat, maize, and rice sheets and calculate opportunity exclusion
+    -   save opportunity exclusion sheet in `Final_Output/` folder